 Having a genuine understanding of your customer will create a dynamic environment where you can try new things, fail and start again without worrying about wasting time or resource.
 And yes - creating the infrastructure necessary to delivering well-timed, well-targeted personalised messages is a challenge, but it’s not impossible.
 Most of the above issues occur in a complete outsource situation, where a company brings in a third-party to ‘handle everything’ and drive the marketing automation platform - this might seem like the easy solution at first, but it can quickly become fraught with problems (like a lack of customer insight, alignment and people/process focus).

 Datamine takes a different approach.
 We believe it’s in an organisation’s best interest to build internal analytics and marketing capabilities, so our service ensures they keep all of the real power in-house.
 Datamine’s hybrid models allows our team and a client’s team to work on the same marketing automation platform simultaneously, meaning we can support and teach them without taking away their agency.
-In essence, we provide the infrastructure and transparency organisations need to address the three challenges listed – it’s a phased build of capability designed to drive internal development.
+We provide the infrastructure and transparency organisations need to address the three challenges listed – it’s a phased build of capability designed to drive internal development.

 There is a lot more to delivering personalisation at scale than a nifty marketing automation platform, and doing so successfully requires a shift in business focus towards data, customers, and people/process.